yutingsdu/TransGram/xgboost_predict/train/README.md

-An example for training a new model
+An example for training a new model.
 ================

     train_model -b sample1.bam -a annotations.gtf

     If everything goes well, you will see a directory "transgram_new_model"

-Runing TransGram with the new model
+Runing TransGram with the new model.
 ================

     TransGram -b alignment.bam --ont -o transgram-outdir --CusModel transgram_new_model